 Method 3 – Enable Test Signing Mode to Disable Driver Signature Enforcement

-Alternatively, you can also enable test signing mode to disable driver signature and install unsigned drivers.
+You can enable test signing mode to disable driver signature and install unsigned drivers.
+Here’s how

 2. Execute the below command and restart your system.